Staying home. What boomer traveler likes to do that?

 If budget restraints or family obligations are keeping you at home, become a tourist in your hometown.
 Close your eyes.
 Now open them with a fresh look at where you live.

 What sites would you like to visit?
-Are there new tourist attractions that you haven’t visited yet?
+Are there new tourist attractions that you haven’t seen yet?
 Or maybe there’s a museum or historic tour that’s been on your “someday” list.
 Now’s the time to make it happen!

 If your elderly parent is mobile, visit his favorite museum.
 Does your mother miss her gardening days?
 Take her to the local botanical garden.